What Does Your Bad Breath Say About Your Health?

-Cindy Nunan, DNP, FNP-BC, Nurse Practitioner with Shore Physicians Group in its Mays Landing office, said, “Bad breath or halitosis is a sign that something else is going on in the mouth, the GI tract or even in the sinuses.
+Cindy Nunan, DNP, FNP-BC, Nurse Practitioner with Shore Physicians Group in its Northfield office, said, “Bad breath or halitosis is a sign that something else is going on in the mouth, the GI tract or even in the sinuses.
 Though sometimes it could be a case of less than perfect oral hygiene and not brushing and flossing as recommended, halitosis could stem from a multitude of other factors.”

 Bacteria is the culprit

 The real issue is that bacteria sits in the mouth and covers the tongue, teeth and gums, Nunan indicated.
 Bacteria causing halitosis consists of the breakdown of food debris, sugars and proteins.
 The odor eventually forms from the breakdown of proteins into amino acids, according to Aylikci and Colak, 2013.
 Treatment of course is directed at the cause.
 But to prevent halitosis or bad breath make sure to brush after eating and floss daily.